all poetry is written by amy nelson

 1.2.3 ready, or not.

-The stars would shine but hide to be saught.
+The stars would shine but hide to be sought.

 Will somebody remember us?